x-codingman/KOM/README.md

 * **OS**: We used Ubuntu 24.04.
 Other systems are not tested.
 * **Misc**: Git, QEMU and Docker

-## Preparations
-All experiments should be conducted within the built container (execute `run_docker.sh` to launch a shell).

 ## Directory Layout
 | Directories/Files                                        | Experiment                                                   |
 | :------------------------------------------------------- | :----------------------------------------------------------- |